 Operationally, the Association continues to function as normal during these challenging times.
 The Association has witnessed the benefits of past and current technology initiatives which allow personnel to work remotely and support both their families and their customer base.
 As it relates to the Association's internal controls over financial reporting and disclosure controls and procedures, the controls and procedures continue to operate effectively and no material changes to the controls or financial systems have occurred or are contemplated.

-The potential impact of COVID-19 on the global, U.S. and regional economies creates a high degree of economic uncertainty; however, it is too early to assess the potential impact as conditions continue to unfold.
-The Association will closely monitor the situation in the coming quarters.
+The potential impact of COVID-19 on the global, U.S. and regional economies creates a high degree of economic uncertainty.
+The Association continues to assess the potential impact as conditions unfold.